Muddz/KindleHighlightsReader/README.md

 ## Features
 - Trim highlights for redundant characters before and after like: `ed.
 Hello` > `Hello`
 - Insert periods on all highlights.
-- Insert double quotations on all highlights.
+- Insert quotations on all highlights.
-- Remove any quotation from all highlights.
+- Remove quotation from all highlights.
-- Capitalize first letter on all highlights.
+- Capitalize first letters on all highlights.
 - Export as .txt .json .csv or .pdf files.
 - Works on Windows and MacOS